Manonisch/maperaire/OPENISSUES.md

 - [x] QMF - Filter by meta matches (food preparation) in a tiered legend
 - [ ] preparation uses different color scale @manonisch
 - [ ] add ancient map typography @payload
+- [ ] Use icons inside circles on points?

 # Todos

-- [ ] Use icons instead of circles for path foods
 - [ ] Concept: How to display the individual points on far zoom

-- [ ] show food symbols in legend
 - [ ] food legend, maybe add hints about food preparation

 - [ ] Region objects need to be rewound to accept fill